 Louis Sidoli comes from an artistic Anglo Italian family and displayed an aptitude for art at an early age.
 However rather than taking the traditional art school route, he carved out a successful career in the car industry for over 15 years.
 He was heavily involved with the design of some of the world’s most iconic cars throughout his accomplished career, such as the Mini and Range Rover.
 His commercial experience in the automotive industry was in fact to become the building block for his artistic future.
 His affinity for premium materials, engineering and craftsmanship in his work is a result of his product design background and differentiates him from many other artists.
-Sidoli draws on this experience of industrial manufacturing techniques to fine tune each step of the process in his work, by customising every detail, from the level of polishing applied to the aluminium surface to the colour of the power plug.
+Sidoli draws on this experience of industrial manufacturing techniques to fine tune each step of the process in his work, by customising every single detail, from the level of polishing applied to aluminium surfaces to the colour of a power plug.

 Sidoli grew up absorbing the music, album cover artwork and music videos of the 1970’s and 80’s which along with an enduring fascination with Andy Warhol, has had a powerful impact on his work.
 Warhol’s silkscreens, with high contrast monochrome images at the core of his artistic practice, remain one of the key influences on his work.
 Like Warhol, he references popular culture to create artworks that are iconic and accessible.
 Yet they are also artistically credible, with fascinating stories and symbolism behind them.